openjs-foundation/cross-project-council/GOVERNANCE.md

 Members participate in a vote.

-## Electrion process for Non-Impact Voting CPC members
+## Election process for Non-Impact Voting CPC members

 As per the CPC charter, the non-impact projects elect 2 voting CPC members: